sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/06-acl.md

 # ACLs definitions

-The access rights to share and shared folders are displayed in IAS/IAP interfaces as Access Control Lists (ACLs).
+The access rights to "Shares" and "Shared folders" are displayed in IAS/IAP interfaces as Access Control Lists (ACLs).
 There are three different ways to display them:

 - simplified ACLs, for a quick and easy understanding, especially for business end-users,
 - basic ACLs, for a mapping to the Microsoft Windows permissions that are set in the Windows GUI,